abstractmath.org

 The assertion

-is true for any real number x.
+is true for any real number $x$.
+In particular,

-You may be bothered by this assertion, perhaps because in many assertions in conversational English involving "or", both cases cannot happen.
-Authors may emphasize the inclusiveness by saying something like "or both"; for example, “ or both”.
+In many assertions in conversational English involving or, both cases cannot happen.
+Authors in non-mathematical English writing may emphasize inclusiveness when it occurs by using "and/or" or by saying something like "or both".

-The meaning of “or” given by the truth table is called the inclusive or.
+The meaning of or given by the truth table is called the inclusive or.

-In mathematical writing, “or” is almost always inclusive.
+In mathematical writing, or is almost always inclusive.

-If mathematicians want to insist that exactly one of P and Q is true they would say “Either P or Q but not both” or something similar.
+If mathematicians want to insist that exactly one of $P$ and $Q$ is true they would say "Either $P$ or $Q$ but not both" or something similar.

 Negation

-T
+T F

-F
+F T

 These examples show the kinds of problems you can have in negating a mathematical statement.